Eric Vail: Playing career

 national team, scoring four goals in nine games for the fourth place Canadians at the World Ice Hockey Championship.

 Vail scored 22, 35 and 28 goals in his following three seasons and set a career high with 83 points in 1978–79.
 In 1979–80, Vail passed Tom Lysiak as the Flames' all-time leading goal scorer.
 His 174 career goals was the most in the Flames' tenure in Atlanta, and he was second to Lysiak with 383 points.
 Vail transferred with the franchise when it relocated to Canada, becoming the Calgary Flames in 1980–81.
 He had 28 goals and 64 points in 64 games in his first season in Calgary.

 Though he averaged nearly 30 goals per season, the Flames often felt Vail was playing below his capability.
 He was considered to have one of the best shots in the league, but was often accused of coasting on the ice and carried a reputation for "living large" off the ice.
 He clashed with head coach Al MacNeil, forcing the team to make a move early in the 1981–82 season.
 Stating that "Eric Vail and the Calgary Flames were no longer compatible", General Manager Cliff Fletcher sent the team's all-time leading scorer to the Detroit Red Wings in exchange for Gary McAdam and a draft pick on November 10, 1981.
 Vail scored 10 goals in 52 games with Detroit.

 The Red Wings were similarly frustrated with Vail.
 They demoted him to the Adirondack Red Wings, their American Hockey League (AHL) affiliate, for ten games in 1981–82, then left him there for the entire 1982–83 AHL season.
 Vail scored 20 goals and 49 points for Adirondack then retired following the season.

 Personal life

 Vail and his ex-wife Sylvia have two children: Scott and Natasha.
 He returned to Atlanta following his career, ultimately settling in Lawrenceville, Georgia, where he managed a nightclub.
 When the NHL returned to Atlanta in 1999, Vail joined the Thrashers organization in a community relations capacity and served as an in-arena analyst for the team's radio broadcasts.
-Vail's son Scott is the caddy for PGA Tour golfer Brandt Snedeker.